benjvi/seven-ways-to-install-cert-manager/7-customized-tanzu-package-gitops/README.md

 Then, the contents of the `deploy-once` folder, including a [manually written](https://carvel.dev/kapp-controller/docs/latest/app-spec/) `App`, can be created: `kubectl apply -f deploy-once`

+Now, `kapp-controller` will reconcile the app, as before and cert-manager will be deployed.
+In future, any changes to the `deploy-continuous` folder will also get deployed within a few seconds.

+## Templating

+Although we fully rendered the templates here before checking them into `deploy-continuous`, it is possible also to pass templates to `kapp-controller` and for rendering to be done by the controller, as we did in section `6-customized-tanzu-package`.
+By doing that, we trade off the ability to do static checks of the rendered config before deployment against the convenience of having `kapp-controller` do eveything needed for updates.

 # Why

 ## Pros

+- Able to customize manifests in any way desired
+- Package manifest updates are more observable, can see how changes might impact customizations
+- Can run standard tooling to validate Kubernetes manifests, before deployment
+- Still retain some clarity about what parameters are supported by the package, and what our customizations are
+- Still have control over versions being deployed

 ## Cons

 - Complex update process, a CI process to fetch and render manifests is needed in addition to the work `kapp-controller` does to continously deploy the apps
+- More possibilities to change manifests in unmaintainable ways, e.g. manually updating the `deploy-continuous` folder rather than regenerating it with `ytt`